madetech/handbook/roles/senior_content_designer.md

 ## Summary

 Made Tech wants to positively impact the future of the country by using technology to improve society.
 We believe being design-led can create positive outcomes in the public sector, through critical services enabled by technology.
-We are building a community of designers and researchers to support the public sector growing demand for a design-led approach to service delivery.
+We’ve built a community of designers and researchers to support the public sector's growing demand for a design-led approach to service delivery.

-Our Senior Content Designer are strong practitioners who work with minimal support and can influence and mentor others to design and deliver public services.
-They do this by setting the direction, assuring the quality of design delivery within a team workong a complicated and large scale service.
+Our Senior Content Designers are strong practitioners who work with minimal support and can influence and mentor others to design and deliver public services.
+They do this by setting the direction, assuring the quality of design delivery within a team working a complicated and large scale service.
 They are vocal and visible contributors to a healthy user-centred design (UCD) community and culture at Made Tech.

 ## Key responsibilities